 Choice – We have a huge untapped source of talent in this country and it isn’t lurking in acting classes or talent schools, it’s working in small theatres or sitting at home waiting for the phone to ring.
 Sad for them but great for writers like me when you’re working on something and putting together a dream cast because you know that there’s a bigger chance of actually getting them.

 Gratitude – The main reason why they’re sitting at home is because the phone rarely rings.
-And it rarely rings because there are so few decent roles being written for people over 50 (let alone 60 or 70).
+And it rarely rings because there are so few decent roles being written for people over 60 (let alone 70!).
 As a consequence, if you create these age specific roles and cast accordingly, not only are the actors grateful, but they give you everything from vast experience to PR gold!

 Talent – To me, it’s criminal that all this amazing acting talent is being allowed to go to waste.
 Aside from the ones I’ve already worked with, I can think of ten amazing actors and actresses I’d crawl over broken glass to hear reading my words yet I doubt one has had a decent film or TV role in ten years.
-That’s tragic, not least because, as has been proven with We Still Kill, the public genuinely want to see these great actors on screen.
+That’s tragic, not least because, as has been proven time and time again, the public genuinely want to see these great actors on screen.

 Fun – If you don’t think working with legends of the entertainment world is fun, you really shouldn’t be writing screenplays.

 Inspiration – When an actor you’ve watched for years and who you have nothing but respect for comes up and not only praises your script but thanks you for the opportunity you’ve given them, it’s both humbling and gratifying.
 But equally, such praise drives you on to create more of the same which is exactly why I currently have two projects in development that will feature ensemble casts of actors over 60.
 And d’you know what?
 I can’t wait to get them moving primarily because above all, they’re going to be fun.
-And isn’t that why we got into this business in the first place?
+Which is kind of why I started doing this in the first place.